Present at MURC

 • In-person poster presentations

-Presentations will be adjudicated by a mix of senior undergraduate students with research communication experience, graduate students, and faculty members.
-Exemplary presentations will be recognized at the end of the conference.
+On the day of the conference, presentations will be adjudicated by a mix of senior undergraduate students with research communication experience, graduate students, and faculty members.
+After the conference, MURC presenters will receive individualized feedback on their research and presentation skills.

-MURC 2026 applications will open in November 2025.
+MURC 2026 applications are open from Nov 10, 2025 to Jan 11, 2026.
 Stay connected with us on Instagram and check out our MURC webpage for the latest updates and announcements.

 Before applying

-When writing your abstract, ensure it is kept under 250 words and accessible to a general audience.
+When writing your abstract, please ensure it is under 250 words and accessible to a generalist audience.
 Use brief definitions, clear explanations, and concrete real-world examples to help readers understand the study’s focus and importance.

-• Findings: Findings, or expected findings, are explicitly linked back to the research question.
+• Findings: Results, or expected outcomes, are explicitly linked back to the research question

-For more guidance on writing abstracts, take a look at our tip sheet (pdf) and watch the abstract writing workshop recording, which shares key components of an abstract and how to develop it for an interdisciplinary audience.
+To prepare your abstract that speaks to a generalist audience, you are encouraged to review the tip sheet (pdf) and watch the abstract writing workshop recording, which shares key components of an abstract and how to develop it for an interdisciplinary audience.
+You should also ask your research supervisor for feedback on your abstract before submission.

 Oral presentations

-You will discuss your research and findings, and you may accompany your verbal communication with slides.
-There will be a brief 5-minute Q&A session after your presentation.
+During an oral presentation, you will discuss your research and findings, and you may support your presentation with slides.
+There will be a brief 5 to 7 minute Q&A session after your presentation.

 Poster presentations